Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 The fifth nuclear warhead brought the shields down, and for a bonus caused explosions and other mayhem at the shield generator’s sprawling site.

-It was the first strike that actually hit the ground that *really* sold the navy’s power, though---it made the bedrock heave.
+It was the first strike that actually hit the ground that *really* sold the navy’s power, though - it made the bedrock heave.
 Domain buildings, never designed to handle earthquakes or shifting earth, actually cracked and shifted as the shockwave ravaged their foundations.
-The kilometer-tall skyscrapers in Lavmuy had fared much better---there were advantages to being a Deathworlder after all.
+The kilometer-tall skyscrapers in Lavmuy had fared much better - there were advantages to being a Deathworlder after all.

 It certainly helped throw off the pursuit.
 Between being partly blinded and the way half a building fell on and pulped one of their number, the Hunters fell behind…